Trump vows new tariffs on China, says Xi moving too slow on trade

 The news hit U.S. financial markets hard.

 Oil prices plummeted 7%, with Brent crude registering the biggest daily percentage drop since February 2016.
-The benchmark S&P 500 .SPX, which had been in solidly positive territory on Thursday afternoon, closed down 0.9%.
+The benchmark S&P 500, which had been in solidly positive territory on Thursday afternoon, closed down 0.9%.
 Benchmark U.S. Treasury yields also fell.

 Retail associations predicted a spike in consumer prices.
-Target Corp (TGT.N) tumbled 4.2%, Macy’s Inc (M.N) fell 6% and Nordstrom Inc (JWN.N) was down 6.2%.
+Target Corp tumbled 4.2%, Macy’s Inc fell 6% and Nordstrom Inc was down 6.2%.

 Moody’s predicted the new tariffs would weigh on the global economy at a time when growth is already slowing in United States, China and the euro zone.